openstack-k8s-operators/designate-operator/DEPLOYING.md

   and the bind servers).
 MetalLB is used to provide management of dedicated address pools so the services can enjoy a static mapping of Services to Pods.

+> In some environments, the interface may be the from of `baseinterface.vlan
+> id`.
+In other environments, it might take the name from the
+> *NodeNetworkConfigurationPolicy*.
+If in doubt, check the interfaces on a
+> worker node to see how names are being mapped.

 For example, create a file named *designate_metallb_resources.yaml* that contains the following: